8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 5. liabilities
 	- credit card at XYZ credit union

-This person gets paid and creates an entry in their checking ledger, a deposit to the checking asset account.
-They make an entry for paying their rent in their checking ledger, a withdrawal from the checking asset account.
-They create an entry for groceries in their credit card ledger, a withdrawal from the credit card liability account.
+This person gets paid and creates a deposit entry in their checking asset account.
+They make a withdrawal entry to pay rent in their checking asset account.
+They create a withdrawal entry for groceries in their credit card liabilities account.
 They create two entries for making the payment to their credit card.

 Here is where double-entry bookkeeping comes into play.